deepmodeling/dpgen/doc/init/init_surf.md

 You can use `layer_numb` (the number of layers of the slab) or `z_min` (the total thickness) to specify the thickness of the atoms below.
 Then `vacuum_*` parameters specify the vacuum layers above. `dpgen init_surf` will make a series of structures with the thickness of vacuum layers from `vacuum_min` to `vacuum_max`.
 The number of vacuum layers is controlled by the parameter `vacuum_resol`.

 The layers will be generated even when the size of `vacuum_resol` is 1.
-When the size of `vacuum_resol` is 2 or it is empty, the whole interval range is divided into the nearby region with denser intervals (head region) and the far-away region with sparser intervals (tail region), which are divided by mid_point.
+When the size of `vacuum_resol` is 2 or it is empty, the whole interval range is divided into the nearby region with denser intervals (head region) and the far-away region with sparser intervals (tail region), which are divided by `mid_point`.

-When the size of `vacuum_resol` is 2, each of its elements decides the number of layers in the interval.
+When the size of `vacuum_resol` is 2, two elements respectively decide the number of intervals in head region and tail region.

 When `vacuum_resol` is empty, the number of intervals in the head region = vacuum_num * head_ratio. `vacuum_num` and `head_ratio` are both keys in `param.json`.